SummaryRead the full fact sheet

 Treatment of OSFED

-Once OSFED is diagnosed, your doctor will organise a team to help you on the journey to recovery.
-The types of healthcare professional who might be involved include:
+Once OSFED is diagnosed, your GP will organise a multidisciplinary team to help you on the journey to recovery.
+The types of healthcare professionals who might be involved include:

-Other treatment options include medications and supplements to help with any physical problems and, in some cases, medication to help your mental health (for example, antidepressants).
+Other treatment options include medications and supplements to help with any physical problems and, in some cases, medication for your mental health (for example, antidepressants).